openshift/pagerduty-short-circuiter/README.md

 ```
 $ make build
 ```
 This command will build the PagerDuty CLI binary, named `pdcli`.
-This binary will be placed in cmd/pdcli folder of your project directory.
+This binary will be created in the root of your project folder.

 ## Maintainers
 - Krishnanunni B (krb@redhat.com)